- Home

 You can enroll in the Rhode Island Special Needs Emergency Registry online.
 However, if you are unable to complete the online form, a paper form is available at the Narragansett Police or Fire Department or by clicking below to print.

-After registering for the State of RI Special Needs Registry, if you rely on electrically operated life-sustaining medical devices, and you may be in immediate danger if your electric service is interrupted, please review our Notice of Life Sustaining Equipment form.
+After registering for the State of RI Special Needs Registry, if you rely on electrically operated life-sustaining medical devices, and you may be in immediate danger if your electric service is interrupted, consider contacting Rhode Island Energy for shut-off protection.